andrewchaa/andrewchaa.github.io/_posts/2023-04-26-how-to-fix-the-node-command-not-found-error-when-building-a-react-native-app-in-xcode.md

 ---
-title: How to Fix the "node: command not found" Error When Building a React Native App in Xcode
+title: How to Fix the "node command not found" Error When Building a React Native App in Xcode
 date: 2023-04-26
 tags:
   - react native